keramics/keramics/docs/formats/src/ext.md

 and is used as a terminator.

 > Note that some implementations of older Android versions of ext appear to
-> only set the first 4 bytess to 0.
+> only set the first 4 bytes to 0.

 > Note that the name can be empty, for example in combination with a prefix or
 > with an encrypted file.